magnus1984/muphone/README.md

 ## Introduction
 muphone is an AWS lambda microservice that allows you to verify ownership of a user provided phone number.
-This is needed in many "sign up" scenario on many websites.
-Here are the typical steps of  verification workflow:
+This is usually needed in "sign up" scenarios on many websites.
+Here are the typical steps of a validation workflow:

 1. A user submits a phone number through a form on your website.
 2. The user is sent a generated validation code at the phone number provided.